 I saw the golden glow of the sun starting to creep up over the far eastern mountain range.
-I had my camera already set up and ready to go, mounted with an 800mm f/5.6 zoom lens.
+I had my camera already set up and ready to go, mounted with to a Sigma 300-800mm f/5.6 zoom lens mounted to a Nikon digital camera.
 I had preset my ISO to 800 and my shooting mode to Aperture-priority.
 Usually I shoot in manual mode, but was so excited I forgot to change.
 It didn’t matter as long as I was at f/5.6.
 I wanted to make sure I was wide open to keep the background from becoming too prominent against the foreground birds.

 Because fog and backlit subjects often confuse camera meters, I dialed in plus two stops (+2) of exposure compensation to allow a little more light into the shot.
 I sat the big lens on a gimbal, mounted atop a beefy tripod.
 I made double sure to tighten, and re-tighten the tripod legs to get a sturdy mount.
 I also made sure the lens plate was securely affixed to the head.
 I didn’t want any accidents.

 I extended the big zoom lens out to 800mm, took a deep breath, tried to steady myself, assumed the best shooting posture I could, and said a quick prayer to the photo-Gods, reminding them of all the time I put into getting this shot over the years, asking that this time, THIS time, all things could come together for that perfect moment.

 I saw the sun coming up.
 The mist began to glow.
 For a moment I was fearful that the birds were about to blast off before the time was perfect.
 I knew I’d only have about a two-minute window to get the perfect shot.